 We count on medicine to make us healthy.
 Unfortunately, some medicines have been known to cause white spots on tooth enamel.
 That’s one reason why certain antibiotics are not approved for use in children.
 Make sure if you are pregnant or nursing to share that information with any doctor prescribing medication for you.
 Don’t share prescriptions, and use medications exactly as prescribed.
 If you do end up with white spots after medical treatment, see your dentist for help treating them (and making sure you’ve identified all possible causes).

-A high fever in a child can cause the dreaded white spot on tooth, linked to the loss of minerals on that spot.
+A high fever in a child can cause the dreaded white spot on a tooth, linked to the loss of minerals on that spot.
+High fevers during permanent tooth development can even contribute to Contemporaneous Hypoplasia.
 While it may not be your first thought to keep your child brushing their teeth through a bout with the flu, it is important to encourage proper hygiene when possible.
 Even a gentle swipe with the toothbrush and plain water can help rehydrate a dry mouth and remove some plaque acids.

 But I Have the White Spots!
 What Now?

-See your dentist.
+Whether it’s white spots on your teeth or white patches; see your dentist.
 He or she can help polish the teeth and whiten up the surrounding tooth for a better cosmetic appearance.
 In extreme cases, you and your dentist may find that applying veneers to the teeth (once they have been re-strengthened) gives you the cosmetic look you prefer.
 Remineralizing the white spot can strengthen it back up, helping prevent a cavity from forming.
-CariFree tooth gels have bio-available nano hydroxyapatite crystallites to help remineralize teeth and xylitol to help fight cavity causing bacteria.
+CariFree tooth gels have bio-available nano-hydroxyapatite crystallites to help remineralize teeth and xylitol to help fight cavity-causing bacteria.
 Don’t ignore white spots.
 See your dentist today.